 High Level Objectives Isles of Scilly workstream Quarters Reporting Status (Indicators) Stakeholders are well Individual and group meetings 1 to 4 Attendance at Fishermens' Association AGM; use informed and have a clear are held with both the of social media to communicate and update understanding of what is commercial and recreational stakeholders on consultations, events and happening within the IFCA. sectors.
-Facebook and Twitter research taking place.

-1 T accounts are kept up to date.
-The website will be an Through this year, our website 1 to 4 Use of social media to communicate and update effective communication tool will be updated and improved to stakeholders on consultations, events and that is being used to inform ensure that information is research taking place. stakeholders.
-It will be relevant, clear and easy to reviewed and updated each access.
-Feedback from users month. will help to inform how information is presented and organised.
-The IFCA will have reviewed We have no current Memoranda 1 to 4 No update all of its Memoranda of of Understanding Understanding (MoU) by 31 March each year.
+Facebook and Twitter research taking place. accounts are kept up to date.
+The website will be an Website used as a means to 1 to 4 Website continues to be used for news and effective communication tool communicate projects and key events.
+There is no analysis of views or clicks. that is being used to inform messages.
+Fishermen preference is for e-mail or face to face stakeholders.
+It will be communication. reviewed and updated each month.
+The IFCA will have reviewed We had no current Memoranda 1 to 4 No update all of its Memoranda of of Understanding during this Understanding (MoU) by 31 report.
+March each year.
 There will be a clear plan in place to update MoUs where necessary, to an agreed timescale.
-By 31 March each year, the Officers will attend regional and 1 to 4 Officers attended two AIFCA meetings.
-IFCA will have participated national meetings as appropriately, proportionately appropriate, recognising the and at the right level of small size and challenge in delegation, in regional and travelling to the mainland. national fisheries and Summary records of meetings at conservation activity identified Association of IFCA and Chief in the annual plan.
-Officers Group will be published in Committee papers.
+By 31 March each year, the Officers will attend regional and 1 to 4 Officers attended two AIFCA meetings and one IFCA will have participated national meetings as TAG meeting.